kunukn/aim/README.md

 `aim.stop()` stop the library

-`aim.updatePosition(element)` Tell the library to update it's internal information of where the element is displayed.
+`aim.updatePosition(element)` Tell the library to update it's internal information of where the element is positioned.